defremont/defremont/README.md

 - **My Role:** Creator and lead developer.
 I designed the system to run on Hyperledger Fabric and IPFS to decentralize the storage and validation of academic papers.
 I personally contributed **over 95 commits**.
 - **Why it's valuable:** This project is a proof-of-concept for how blockchain can revolutionize traditional industries.
 It highlights my deep understanding of decentralized systems and my ability to innovate.
 - **Tech:** Hyperledger Fabric, Hyperledger Composer, IPFS, Node-RED.

-#### 4. Core Blockchain Infrastructure
-- **What it is:** A collection of foundational blockchain projects, including the `Default Basic Protocol` chaincode (**23 commits**) and the `Agrochains Coffee Middleware` (**42 commits**).
-- **My Role:** I designed and developed these core components to serve as the backbone for various supply chain solutions at Amachains.
-- **Why it's valuable:** This work demonstrates my expertise at the lowest levels of blockchain development—creating the smart contracts and middleware that power our entire ecosystem.
-It's the engine behind our applications.
-- **Tech:** Hyperledger Fabric, Node.js, TypeScript, Docker, Kubernetes.

-#### 5. RadioGuess - Cultural Geography Game
-- **What it is:** An educational game where players guess their location in Google Street View based on the music from local radio stations.
-- **My Role:** Solo creator.
-I built this project to explore creative uses of modern web technologies and APIs.
-- **Why it's valuable:** It showcases my versatility as a full-stack developer, my passion for creating engaging user experiences, and my ability to integrate disparate services (Google Maps, Radio APIs) into a cohesive product.
-- **Tech:** Next.js, React, Google Maps API, MongoDB.

 ---